Science (STEM) Programme

 It does not cover air-fares, travel insurance or pocket money.

-- Admission to the Cambridge Science Programme is for students aged 12-17 years.
+- Admission to the Cambridge Science Programme is for students in Form 1 or Year 7 upwards.

 - In some circumstances, we may ask for the applicant to provide a reference from the school and a copy of their latest school report.